isomorphic-software/smartclient-docs/classes/TreeGrid.md

 ### Description
 This override to [ListGrid.rowClick](ListGrid_2.md#method-listgridrowclick).
 This implementation calls through to the [TreeGrid.nodeClick](#method-treegridnodeclick), [TreeGrid.folderClick](#method-treegridfolderclick), [TreeGrid.leafClick](#method-treegridleafclick) methods, as appropriate unless the click was on the expand/collapse control of a folder - in which case those callbacks are not fired.

 Do not override this method unless you need a rowClick callback that fires even when the user clicks on the expand/collapse control.
-If you do override this method, be sure to call `return this.Super("rowClick", arguments);` at the end of your override to preserve other handlers that are called from the superclass (for example, [ListGrid.recordClick](ListGrid_2.md#method-listgridrecordclick).
+If you do override this method, be sure to call `return this.Super("rowClick", arguments);` at the end of your override to preserver other handler that are called from the superclass (for example, [ListGrid.recordClick](ListGrid_2.md#method-listgridrecordclick).

 ### Parameters